joescii/lift-jetty-cluster/README.md

 ```

 Save and commit `ssh-key.pub` into the `aws/` directory.
-With this key pair, you will be able to SSH into your EC2 instances running Lift.
+With this key pair, you will be able to SSH into your EC2 instances running Lift as the `lift` user.

 ### Environment
 The `deploy.sh` script needs to run in a unix environment with the following variables set: